rangsimanketkaew/AWS-HPC/prepare-sge-script.md

 ## Running MPI job for testing

-1. We will use IOR for benchmarking our new created cluster.
-Create Bash file, add the following scripts into the file, and run it on a master node.
+1. We will use [IOR, a commonly used HPC benchmarking tool,](http://wiki.lustre.org/IOR) for testing and benchmarking our new created cluster.
+First of all, create a Bash file called `install_IOR.sh` and then add the following scripts into the file.
+Suppose that master and compute nodes share the same space at `/shared` directory.

 ```
 #!/bin/bash

-# load MPI wrappers
+module purge
 module load openmpi
 mkdir -p /shared/hpc/performance/ior
 git clone https://github.com/hpc/ior.git